-There will be a return tomorrow on our investments today, believe me.
+There will be a return tomorrow on our invest-

 We reap what we sow.
 The investment we make determines the product we get.
 Do you know that the average school dropout costs the American taxpayers 1,800 dollars a year?
-That the average family on relief costs the American taxpayers 3,500 dollars a year?

-That the average prison inmate costs the American taxpayers 3,500 dollars a year?

-Today, in the midst of our prosperity, one-fifth of our citizens - some 35 million Americans - live at or below the poverty line.
+That the average family on relief costs the American taxpayers 2,500 dollars a year?
+Lat the average prison inmate costs the American taxpayers 3,500 dollars a year?
+Today, in the midst of our prosperity, one-fifth of our citizens -- some 35 million Americans -- live at or below the poverty line.
 Some are barely making a living.
 Others are not making it.